The Meta-Analysis Internship

 In order to have a successful outcome, the topic needs to be a novel topic and carry a substantial degree of novelty.
 The topic will be scrutinized by our faculty and the interns need to defend his topic and make sure the novelty the topic, the needs of systematic review and meta-analysis is out there, etc. There will be one lecture on how to choose a topic of scientific worthy for systematic review or meta-analysis.
 We encourage intern to spend time in choosing a proper topic.

-This part of the internship is, in fact, the main part, the intern who has chosen his topic will b have a teaching assistant assign to him/her.
-The teaching assistant will go through the whole process of systematic review (right database, search strategies, evidence analysis, statistical analysis).
-Our teaching assistant are experts in meta-analysis, and they have published and contributed to many systematic reviews.
+This part of the internship is, in fact, the main part, the intern who has chosen his topic will b have a research assistant assign to him/her.
+The research assistant will go through the whole process of systematic review (right database, search strategies, evidence analysis, statistical analysis).
+Our research assistants are experts in meta-analysis, and they have published and contributed to many systematic reviews.

-This part of the internship complements the whole process of lectures, search, evidence analysis, statistical analysis.
-The same teaching assistant who has been with intern during the course, will help the intern to prepare his report5 and write proper manuscript for publication.
+This part of the internship complements the entire process of lectures, search, evidence analysis, statistical analysis.
+The same research assistant, who has been with the intern during the course, will help the intern to prepare his report and write a proper manuscript for publication.

-The Systematic review and meta-analysis internship program is organized by the West Asia Organization for Cancer Prevention APIOCP’s west Asia Chapter.
-The program is implemented by very experienced lecturers in the field of evidence analysis from different universities.
-The program best fit to health services researchers, epidemiologists, statisticians, systematic reviewers and decision analysts who are planning to perform a meta-analysis of their own concern.
+The Systematic review and meta-analysis internship program is organized by the West Asia Organization for Cancer Prevention, APIOCP’s west Asia Chapter.
+The program is implemented by very experienced research assistants and lecturers in the field of evidence based analysis from different universities.
+The program best fit to health services researchers, epidemiologists, statisticians, systematic reviewers and decision analysts who are planning to perform a systematic review or meta-analysis of their own topics.

 To participate, you need to register and send your resume and a statement of purpose.
-The statement of purpose would describe the interns aim and goal as well as its capability and better include a topic for doing a systematic review.
-All the participants will receive an official certificate for participation in the internship.
+The statement of purpose would describe the interns aim and goal as well as its capability and better include a topic for undertaking a systematic review or met-analysis.

-The program may take up to 5 months (though the course organizer tries to help the intern to finish the program in three months).
+The program may take up to 6 months (though the course organizer tries to help the intern to finish the program in 4 months).